ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-list-screenlets.markdown

 ## Creating the Delegate

 Recall that a delegate is required if you want other classes to respond to your Screenlet's actions.
-You can create your delegate by following the first step in [the tutorial on adding a Screenlet delegate](/develop/tutorials/-/knowledge_base/7-0/add-a-screenlet-delegate).
+Create your delegate by following the first step in [the tutorial on adding a Screenlet delegate](/develop/tutorials/-/knowledge_base/7-0/add-a-screenlet-delegate).
-A list Screenlet's delegate, however, must define an additional method for responding when a list item is selected.
+A list Screenlet's delegate must also define a method for responding to a list item selection.
 For example, Bookmark List Screenlet's delegate needs the following methods:

 - `screenlet(_:onBookmarkListResponse:)`: Returns the `Bookmark` results when the server call succeeds.
 - `screenlet(_:onBookmarkListError:)`: Returns the `NSError` object when the server call fails.
 - `screenlet(_:onBookmarkSelected:)`: Returns the `Bookmark` when a user selects it in the list.

 The `BookmarkListScreenletDelegate` protocol defines these methods:

     @objc public protocol BookmarkListScreenletDelegate : BaseScreenletDelegate {